 With or without going to training institutes, you can start your own business if you have a great idea.
 Obviously there have been numerous success stories of high school graduates and college dropouts becoming extremely successful businesspeople, Mark Zuckerberg and Bill Gates being prime examples.
 You can too, but you will have to be careful.
 Prior experience in running a business acquired at an internship or similar will certainly help.
 Before you pour it all into a business, test your idea with a pilot group first.

 4. Online Classes

 If going to college makes you nauseous, consider taking online lessons from the comfort of your home.
-You can pretty much take college level courses offered by the best universities in the world with online training courses for free.
+You can pretty much take college level courses offered by the best universities in the world with online performance management training in Abu Dhabi for free.
 The only thing that’s different between MOOCs and an actual class at college is that MOOCs don’t offer you credit.
 You can remedy this by taking the MOOC and then taking a standardized examination like subject GREs.

 Which of the above alternatives appeal to you the most?